Works in theory! Practice? That's something else

 |The current Secretary of Energy is Jennifer Granholm.
 She's a lawyer with an interesting past that includes:|

-and two terms as Governor and afterwards taught law professor and served on a few boards of directors for
+and two terms as Governor and afterward taught law and served on a few boards of directors for

 Companies like Dow.
 While Governor she was very pro alternative energy.